Divyasakhare07/LeetCode-Practice/SQL_50/626-exchange-seats/README.md

 +-------------+---------+
 id is the primary key (unique value) column for this table.
 Each row of this table indicates the name and the ID of a student.
-The ID sequence always starts from 1 and increments continuously.
+The ID sequence always starts from 1 and increments continuously..
 </pre>

 <p>&nbsp;</p>